Chart Color Schemes

 Residential development activity is lower than average in Denistone according to AreaSearch's national comparison of local real estate markets

-Denistone has seen approximately 27 new homes approved annually based on AreaSearch analysis.
-Between FY-21 and FY-25, around 135 homes were approved, with a further 13 approved in FY-26 to date.
-Despite population decline, development activity has been adequate relative to other areas.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Denistone has seen approximately 27 new homes approved annually.
+Between FY-21 and FY-25, around 135 homes were approved, with 13 so far in FY-26.
+Despite population decline, development activity has been adequate relative to other areas, benefiting buyers while developers target the premium market segment with higher-end properties valued at approximately $565,000 on average.

 Frequently Asked Questions - Development